Wrappin' yer head 'round Cat Diabetes Treatin' Bills in the USA

 General Cost Breakdowns:

-This group lays out how much it’ll cost you to treat your cat’s diabetes, covering everything from insulin and supplies to food and vet visits.
+This group breaks down the costs of managing your cat’s health, covering everything from meds and supplies to special food and vet visits.

 Prescription Food: